Living Far, Loving Deeply

 There’s a silence that comes with living far from home.

-Not the kind you notice right away
+Not the kind you notice right away.

-It creeps in between the celebrations you miss and the jokes you no longer fully get.
+It creeps in between the celebrations you miss

-You left home for something better.
-For safety, stability, and a shot at something new.
+For safety, stability, and a chance at something new.

-And yes, Germany is wonderful.
+And yes — Germany is wonderful.

-And you carry it in your chest like a stone that never quite softens.
+But there’s a quiet price you pay, and you carry it in your chest like a stone that never quite softens.

-You miss birthdays, the candles blown out without you.
+candles blown out without you.

-who might recognise your face, but not the warmth of your arms.
+You miss the first steps of nieces and nephews who may recognise your face but not the warmth of your arms.

 Weddings pass by in shaky livestreams and blurry photos.

-You send gifts, voice notes, and heartfelt emojis, but nothing replaces being there.
+You send gifts, voice notes, and heartfelt emojis, but nothing replaces being there —

-– When the cake is cut,
+when the cake is cut,

-– When the music swells,
+when the music swells,

-– When the tears fall in real time..
+when the tears fall in real time.

 Your children grow up without cousins to tackle in the dirt.

-And slowly, too slowly to notice at first, their South African-ness begins to fade.
+And slowly — too slowly to notice at first, their South African-ness begins to fade.

 They’ve never heard a hadida at dawn.

-or burn their feet in December on the beach sand before diving into the Indian Ocean.
+They don’t fall asleep to jackals calling in the dark or burn their feet on December beach sand before diving into the Indian Ocean.

 You carry guilt.